BParesh89/scala-playground/src/main/scala/oops/README.md

     Step 4: How to import and use the implicit class AugmentedDonut from Step 3 Vanilla donut uuid = Vanilla - 12345

+### Abstract Class

+Abstraction is one of the key concepts of object-oriented programming (OOP) languages.
+Its main goal is to handle complexity by hiding unnecessary details from the user.
+That enables the user to implement more complex logic on top of the provided abstraction without understanding or even thinking about all the hidden complexity.

+An abstract class in scala is declared with **abstract** keyword.
+It can have both abstarct and non-abstract method.

+In fact, you only need to use an abstract class when:

+1. You want to create a base class that requires constructor arguments
+2. Your Scala code will be called from Java code

+Example :

+    abstract class Pet(name: String){
+        def speak(): Unit = println("Yo")   // concrete implementation
+        def comeToMaster(): Unit            // abstract method
+    }

+Given that abstract Pet class, you can define a Dog class like this:

+    class Dog(name: String) extends Pet(name) {
+        override def speak() = println("Woof")
+        def comeToMaster() = println("Here I come!")
+    }

+The REPL shows that this all works as advertised:

+    scala> val d = new Dog("Rover")
+    d: Dog = Dog@51f1fe1c

+    scala> d.speak
+    Woof

+    scala> d.comeToMaster
+    Here I come!

+A case class can also extend an abstract class like below

+    case class Dog(name:String) extends Pet(name){
+        def comeToMaster() = println("Here I come!")
+    }

+To create and check case class object, we can use below code :

+    val dog: Pet = Dog("Dog")
+    Dog.comeToMaster()

+### Traits

+Traits are fundamental unit of code reuse in scala.
+A trait encapsulates method and field definitions, which can then be reused by mixing them into classes.

+A class can extend any number of traits.

+**Trait can not have an constructor argument.**

+For example:

+`trait abc(name:String); // will throw error traits or objects may not have parameters`

+A trait itself can extend multiple trait

+    trait a;
+    trait b;
+    trait c;
+    trait d extends a with b with c;

+A class extending a trait having both abstract and non-abstract methods

+    trait a {
+        def myfunc  //abstract method
+        def myfunc1() = println("Hello from non-abstract method of trait")  //non-abstract method }

+    class b extends a{
+        override def myfunc() = println("Hello from class extended my trait a") }

+We can execute methods of trait and class like below :

+    scala> val sample:b = new b()
+    sample: b = b@a8dedda

+    scala> sample.myfunc()
+    Hello from class extended my trait a

+    scala> sample.myfunc1()
+    Hello from non-abstract method of trait